Die-KoMa/die-koma.org/README.md

 # die-koma.org
-Jekyll Code of the KoMa website.
+Astro Code of the KoMa website.

-[Jekyll](https://jekyllrb.com/) is a static site generator that takes these [Markdown](https://kramdown.gettalong.org/quickref.html) templates and produces static HTML files.
+[Astro](https://astro.build/) is a static site generator that takes these [Markdown](https://commonmark.org/help/) templates and produces static HTML files.

 # How to contribute